Suigi/conductor/Jira.md

   - [ ] Show "Timer ended"
   - [ ] Share it with some server
     - [ ] Share things that happen through some kind of events / commands?
+- [ ] Figure out test for where to call `draw` / wiring up the application
 - [ ] Run mob commands
   - [ ] Display mob command output
 - [ ] Explore what else we can do with Spring Shell